What you need to do if you want to obtain a PhD from the Faculty of Human Sciences:

 Following this two-week period, you will be informed about whether your dissertation was accepted or rejected and about the mark of your written thesis.
 This letter will also include information on the date of your viva.

-Step 5: Your dissertation has been accepted and your viva awaits (until further notice, the viva is possible via video conference)
+Step 5: Your dissertation has been accepted and your oral examination awaits

-Once you have been informed that your dissertation has been accepted, your viva awaits.
-Oral examinations, such as the viva, are usually open to all members of the faculty.
-You can, however, request the exclusion of the public from your viva upon handing in your application for admission to the doctorate procedure.
+Once you have been informed that your dissertation has been accepted, your oral examination awaits.
+Oral examinations are usually open to all members of the faculty.
+You can, however, request the exclusion of the public from your oral examination when handing in your application for admission to the doctorate procedure.

-The viva generally takes about 90 minutes.
-A maximum of 30 minutes should be allocated to the actual oral presentation of your dissertation; the remainder of the time is meant to be used for the discussion of your dissertation with the examining board.
+The oral examination generally takes about 90 minutes.
+A maximum of 30 minutes should be allocated to your presentation; the remainder of the time is meant to be used for the discussion of your dissertation with the examining board.
 You will be asked to present and defend your findings and should be able to put the results of your research in a broader context.
 Please ask your supervisor with regard to the focus of your presentation.

-After the completion of your presentation and the subsequent discussion/question session, the examining board will retire and decide whether you have passed and will agree on a mark.
+Right after the completion of your presentation and the subsequent discussion/question session, the examination board will decide whether you have passed the examination and will agree on a grade.
 The examiners will then inform you of their decision.

 Step 6: Making your dissertation publicly available

-Even though you have passed the viva, your doctorate procedure is only successfully and finally concluded when your dissertation has been published.
+Even though you have passed the oral examination, your doctorate procedure would only be successfully and finally concluded once your dissertation has been published.
+Only then, you will receive your Doctoral Degree Certificate (Urkunde) that will allow you to hold the doctoral degree.

-Before you initiate the publication, please check with your supervisors or the reviewers of your dissertation whether there are any revision requirements that have to be fulfilled before the final publication!
+Before you initiate the publication, please check with your examiners of your dissertation whether there are any revision requirements that have to be fulfilled before the final publication.

-Step 7: You receive your certificate and are allowed to hold the “Doctor” title.
+Step 7: You receive your certificate and are allowed to hold the doctoral degree

-You will receive your certificate, which allows you to hold the title PhD officially, after you have handed in the required specimen copies of your published dissertation.
+You will receive your certificate (“Urkunde”) which allows you to hold the title PhD officially after you have handed in the required revision certificate and copies of your published dissertation.

 The printed deposit copies of the dissertation are to be submitted to the